elmmo/CS370/karel_scanner_parser/readme.md

 This design decision was made with the goal of ease of use and accuracy of the scanner and parser.

 **Design Decisions**
-* Input must be entered on a single line
+* Input must be entered line by line.
+After entering the first line, you will be asked if you would like to enter more, and any other tokens detected will be added _in addition to_ wahtever tokens were detected before.